Sub-subject: Ten Commandments: fundaments of Christian Ethics. Syllabus:

 Sample of the Sub-subject: fundaments of Christian Ethics

 “To end the war through the word and search for peacekeeping with peace and not with war is a higher glory that to kill men with the sword.”
 Epistle 229

 Jesus said that was not enough to believe.
-Also, it was necessary to fulfill these Ten Commandments:
+Also, it was necessary to fulfil these Ten Commandments:

-Not fulfill these commandments considered a grave sin.
-We could summarize the essence of these commandments as:
+Not fulfil these commandments considered a grave sin.
+We could summarise the essence of these commandments as:

-"Love God above all things and love your neighbor as yourself."
+“Love God above all things and love your neighbour as yourself.”